wtbui/recruiting-challenge/README.md

 - `/profile/verify`: To verify an existing profile with a new image

 ### 3. Facial Detection Logic
 The logic behind facial feature extraction and detection lies within three modules in the `utils` subdirectory.
-These modules generate their own similarity confidence values between different profiles, which can then be aggregated to generate an overall confidence level. **Note**: Photos are preprocessed for consistency among comparisons and calculations.
+These modules generate their own similarity confidence values between different profiles, which can then be aggregated to generate an overall confidence level.

+Each modules calculations make up the overall "Profile" of a face

+**Note**: Photos are preprocessed for consistency among comparisons and calculations.

 #### a) `landmark_analysis.py` - Landmark Module